doraadong/CSHMMv2/README.md

 # Introduction

-This version is modified based on the CSHMM tool and the web visualization tool initially developed and implemented by [Chieh Lin](https://github.com/jessica1338) & [Jun Ding](https://github.com/phoenixding) and is associated with the published work [[1]](#1) (refered to as Lin & Ding version).
+This version is modified based on the CSHMM tool and the web visualization tool developed and implemented by [Chieh Lin](https://github.com/jessica1338) & [Jun Ding](https://github.com/phoenixding) and is associated with the published work [[1]](#1) (refered to as Lin & Ding version).

 # Installation
 See the original CSHMM for setting up the environments.